LaxmiSudha05/Content_Summarization_Tool/README.md

 _________________________________________________________________________________________________________________________________________________________________
 3.MODEL SELECTION AND FINE TUNING:

 In every project, the model section is of great importance.
 For this project, we selected the T5 (Text-to-Text Transformer Transformation) model.
-T5 is an encoder-decoder model that transforms all NLP problems into a text-to-text format.
+T5 is an encoder-decoder model that transforms all NLP problems into a text-to-text format and we used nltk.
 We must fine-tune the model with the collected PDFs and then refine the model.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________

 4.EVALUATION OF THE MODEL: